THE TRAVEL YOGI

 This trip is fully itinerized leaving only minimal time unscheduled.
-We will be moving and exploring so much that we recommend you book most excursions when you arrive.
-However, the one exception is the hot air balloon ride option that does fill up early.
+We will be moving and exploring so much that we recommend you chill out and relax when there is downtime.
+The one exception is the hot air balloon ride option that does fill up early.
 You would miss a day of safari, but it is a beautiful experience.
 If you are interested, please contact The Travel Yogi well ahead of time to discuss the cost and logistics for booking.

 An extensive recommended packing list will be sent out to booked yogis.
 A good camera, binoculars and sturdy walking shoes are a must.
 Plenty of other necessities and recommendations will follow all bookings and The Travel Yogi team is always here to answer any questions!

 Kenya requires a Yellow Fever vaccine for all international travelers coming from Yellow Fever endemic countries, including Kenya, Tanzania, Uganda and Rwanda.
 This includes stopping in one of these countries for a layover of 12 hours or more or if you leave the airport vicinity.
 If you will be arriving into the international airport in Kenya directly from a European country or staying for less than 12 hours and not exiting the airport, a Yellow Fever vaccine is not required at this time.
 However, requirements can change at any time without notice so we recommend that all travelers get the vaccine regardless.
 This precaution will minimize the likelihood of being denied entry and will guarantee you are covered in the event of a last minute change to requirements and/or itinerary rerouting.
 Other immunizations should be discussed with your personal physician prior to departing for Africa.